-As of 2017, the Society of Australian Systematic Biologists will offer four awards, along with student travels grants.
+As of 2017, the Society of Australian Systematic Biologists offers four awards, along with student travels grants.
 These awards will span the full career spectrum of members, from postgraduate level to retirement.

-Student Research Grant Award (awarded yearly) - closed
+Student Research Grant Award (awarded yearly) - OPEN, closes 30 October 2020

 Early Career Research Excellence Award (awarded yearly) - closed